 Training to become a medical administrator is facilitated through the Royal Australian College of Medical Administrators (RACMA).
 Further information about the training program can be found here.

-The training program is a three-year program with one standard pathway through the College.
-If you have completed a masters or have any previous experience in management, you can apply for Recognition of Prior Learning (RPL).
+It is a three-year program with one standard pathway through the College.
+However if you have completed a masters or have any previous experience in management, you can apply for Recognition of Prior Learning (RPL).
+Those with more seniority/experience can apply for RPL and those with prior qualifications or experience in medical administration may only be required to undertake one or two years of supervised practice and/or may have some other course requirements waived.

 The College stipulates you need at least three years of postgraduate clinical experience to get onto the program.
-It’s very valuable to have practiced as a clinical registrar where you will provide some leadership to interns and residents.
+In addition to the mandatory three years of clinical time it’s very valuable to have practiced as a clinical registrar where you will provide some leadership to interns and residents.
 This allows you to test your management skills and know if you have what it takes to be a medical leader where you can make a change not just for one patient but an entire population.

 Each trainee can expect a different experience throughout their training as the College offers a really customisable training program based on individual needs and interests and where you want to eventually work as a medical leader.
 For example, you could complete your training in a health department, public system, private system and community and another trainee could work in a tertiary hospital along with a secondary hospital.